-- (1) It shall be unlawful and a violation of this section for any person to maintain any prohibited sign, to perform or order the performance of any act prohibited by this section, or to fail to perform any act which is required by the provisions of this section.
-In the case of any such violation, each 24-hour period in which such violation exists shall constitute a separate violation. - (2) Any and all signs, erected, altered, or maintained in violation of this section, or any of the clauses and provisions of the same, or in violation of any of the laws or ordinances of the city and/or the state, are, and each of them is declared to be, a public nuisance and subject to enforcement.
-Any such signs are erected, altered or maintained contrary to law shall be abated as a common nuisance by the planning director. - (p) Penalty.
-Any person who shall fail to comply with any of the provisions of this section shall be subject to a penalty as prescribed by LEC 1.04.230.
+- 1. It shall be unlawful and a violation of this ordinance for any person to maintain any prohibited sign, to perform or order the performance of any act prohibited by this ordinance, or to fail to perform any act which is required by the provisions of this Section.
+In the case of any such violation, each twenty four (24) hour period in which such violation exists shall constitute a separate violation. - 2.
+Any and all signs, erected, altered, or maintained in violation of this Section, or any of the clauses and provisions of the same, or in violation of any of the laws or ordinances of the City and/or the State of Minnesota, are, and each of them is declared to be a public nuisance and subject to enforcement.
+Any such signs so erected, altered or maintained contrary to law shall be abated as a common nuisance by the Planning Director. - P. Penalty.
+Any person who shall fail to comply with any of the provisions of this Section shall be subject to a penalty as prescribed by §10.99 of this Code.